 Guatemala keeps entry comparatively simple for production crews, but the right route still depends on each crew member’s nationality and the nature of the shoot.

-There is no longer a formal national crew-accreditation body, since the organisation once intended to fill that role never became fully established.
-Instead, permits and provisional equipment imports are managed through the Ministry of Culture and the customs authority.
+It had not been enacted as of August 2026, and its proposed funding mechanism remains contested.
+Until it passes, permits and temporary equipment imports are managed through the Ministry of Culture and Sports and SAT, the Superintendencia de Administración Tributaria.
 Hoodlum helps productions match each crew member to the correct entry route, assemble the documentation, and avoid immigration becoming a late-stage problem.

 Filming Permits and Location Permissions

 Private locations are more straightforward: with written permission from the property owner, filming confined to private property generally needs no additional permit.
 A Hoodlum location scout can propose suitable options, after which we negotiate access, dates, crew size, fees and conditions, and secure a location agreement.
-Private permission does not replace heritage, park or municipal approvals where a location also requires them, and fees are quoted once the locations are confirmed.
+Private permission does not replace heritage, archaeological, protected-area or municipal approvals where a location also falls under one of those authorities — a colonial house inside Antigua’s protected perimeter sits under CNPAG regardless of who owns it.
+Fees are quoted once locations are confirmed.
+Send us a client brief with your locations and dates and we will come back with the permissions each one needs.

 Drone Filming and Aviation Rules